-Source: Dummerston Town Report, 2008
+Source: Dummerston Town Report, 2009

-Projections for the short term indicate that enrollment will be 158 in 2009 and 167 in 2010.
-Should enrollment increase significantly, additional space may be required.
+Projections for the short term indicate that enrollment will be 167 in Fall 2010.

 Brattleboro Union High School provides public education to students from Dummerston, Brattleboro, Putney, Vernon, and Guilford and accepts tuition students from other towns.
 For the 2007-2008 school year, there were approximately 1,010 students.
 BUHS recently completed a construction and renovation project to help address space needs for both students and programs.
 Dummerston's enrollment at BUHS is shown in Figure 7.
 Projections indicate that enrollment should stay roughly the same in the immediate future with an increase as class sizes in the longer term.

-Figure 7: Fall Enrollment of BUHS Students from Dummerston, 2003-2008
+Figure 7: Fall Enrollment of BUHS Students from Dummerston, 2003-2009